Pee Wee Reese: Jackie Robinson

 In response to Dodgers teammate Pete Reiser's comment about how democracy technically means that everybody's equal, Reese said "Well that's true, but Jackie is catching special hell because he's the only Black player.
 Maybe we ought to do something to make it more equal.”
 According to American journalist Lester Rodney, the moment of solidarity between Robinson and Reese in Cincinnati sparked a gradual decline in vile fan behavior by 1948.
 Rodney reported "You began to get that feeling that the racists knew they were in the minority, and they may still be racist to the core but at least their mouths were shut!
 And you never heard them again."

 The gesture is depicted in a bronze sculpture of Reese and Robinson, created by sculptor William Behrends, which was placed at MCU Park in Brooklyn and unveiled on November 1, 2005.
 In a 2005 article, New York Times columnist Bob Herbert highlighted Kahn's statement that Reese's gesture to Jackie Robinson is "Baseball's finest moment."

 Throughout that difficult first year in the major leagues, Reese helped keep Robinson's morale up amid all the abuse.
-As the 1947 season wore on, there was tacit acceptance of the fact that blacks were now playing big league ball and were probably there to stay.
+As the 1947 season wore on, there was tacit acceptance of the fact that Black players would now have an active, permanent presence in big league baseball.
 Reese became good friends with Robinson and was able to use humor to alleviate some of the tension and make Robinson laugh.
-Robinson still got pitches thrown at him, but, as Reese recounted to Kahn, "I told him, 'You know Jack, some of these guys are throwing at you because you're black.
+Robinson still got pitches thrown at him, but, as Reese recounted to Kahn, "I told him, 'You know Jack, some of these guys are throwing at you because you're Black.
 But others are doing it just because they plain don't like you.'
 His role in nurturing Jackie Robinson aside, 1947 was a superb year for Reese, as he batted .284 with a league-leading 104 walks.
 He also had a career best slugging average of .426.
 Their rapport soon led shortstop Reese and second baseman Robinson to become one of the most effective defensive pairs in the sport's history.
 The friendship between Reese and Robinson is prominent in Roger Kahn's classic 1972 work, The Boys of Summer.

+The reason behind Reese's passive attitude towards race is not entirely known, though some stories suggest that he was taught about the evils of racism at a young age when his father took him to a tree where a lynching had occurred.